Huzaifa246/Gesture-Recognition/README.md

 # Gesture-Recognition
-Gesture Recognition using LSTM and Media Pipe Model Please give the rating.
+Gesture Recognition using LSTM and Media Pipe Model.

+Please give the rating.